cockpit-project/cockpit/HACKING.md

 `http://localhost:8765/dist/base1/test-dbus.html`.
 Adjust the path for different tests and inspect the results there.

+You can also run individual tests by specifying the `TESTS` environment
+variable:

+    $ make check TESTS=dist/base1/test-chan.html

 ## Running the integration test suite

 Refer to the [testing README](test/README.md) for details on running